August-Leo/Portfolio_Projects/README.md

 The objective of this model is to extract main topics occur in set of documents.

-Functional Domain: Newsgroups (online discussion forum) Technical Domain: Topic Modeling (NLP)
+Functional Domain: Newsgroups (online discussion forum)

+Technical Domain: Topic Modeling (NLP)

 Algorithms/Approach: Text Preprocessing, Stopwords removal, Lemmatize, Stemming, LDA

+## Movie Recommender System

+[Link to Project] Currently this work is in progress.